 4. Set up Automated Payments

-Nearly a quarter of adults surveyed by Experian said they’ve paid holiday shopping credit card charges late.
-Not only will you get hit with fees if you pay your credit card bills late, but your credit score will take a hit, according to the NFCC.
+Paying your credit card bill late (or missing a payment) can be costly.
+Not only will you get hit with fees if you pay your credit card bills late, but your credit score will take a hit too, according to the NFCC.

 Torabi said you can avoid making late payments by setting up automated payments through your bank or card issuer.
 Apps such as Mint Bills can also send you reminders when bills are due.